 Screening, Screening, Screening

 First things first, you’re going to want to screen your whole crew for COVID-19 symptoms.
 Our good friends at Safe Sets International whipped up this screening document so you can quickly screen your crew.
 The document should also be sent to anyone who will be present at the shoot (send before the shoot date so everyone is properly screened before-hand).

 Next, you’re going to want to invest in an infrared thermometer.
 We never go on a shoot without our trusty thermometer.
 It’s able to pick up fevers that individuals may not know they had, while also remaining touch-free meaning no cross-contamination.
 If those aren’t enough reasons to get one, it provides peace of mind to your client that they are dealing with safe, caring professionals.

 It seems every day there are new updates on the most effective ways to safely conduct business amidst the pandemic.
 It is your responsibility to stay up to date on all the latest regulations and guidelines.
 Lucky for us, the Virginia Film Office keeps a tab on their website strictly dedicated to COVID-19 related updates for producers in the state.

 The Producers Guild of America went as far as to build the complete guide to navigating COVID-19 as a video producer.
 Their comprehensive guide is complete with everything you need to know to continue safely producing!

 Safe Sets Pro Tips

-The tricky thing about this new COVID-19 society we live in is the varying level of paranoia about the virus.
+The tricky thing about this new COVID-19 society we live in is accommodating the various levels of paranoia surrounding the virus.
 Some people are carrying on business as usual, while some are still too petrified to leave their house.
 Here’s a list of helpful tips we’ve learned from our Safe Sets Certification that will help ease the worries of your clients.

 Stagger your call times to keep set traffic at an all-time low.